bnb-chain/balance-dumper/manual/airdrop_manual.md

 Flags:
   -h, --help            help for bairdrop
-      --home string     directory for config and data (default "/Users/fletcher/.bairdrop") -o, --output string   Output format (text|json) (default "text")
+      --home string     directory for config and data (default "/Users/fletcher/.tbairdrop") -o, --output string   Output format (text|json) (default "text")

-Use "bairdrop [command] --help" for more information about a command.
+Use "tbairdrop [command] --help" for more information about a command.
 ```
 You can specify a home directory for this operation by `--home`.
 Otherwise, `${HOME}/.bairdrop` will serve as the default `home`.
 ### keys